p-mongodb/ruby-specifications/README.md

 As you can see, the discriminator key is specified in the parent schema.
 Mongoose also has the option to specify the value of the discriminator for the child schemas.
 This is why the `shape_type` in the Rectangle document has `rect` as its value, as was set in the third parameter to the `Shape.discriminator()` function.

 ## Doctrine Example:
-The following is an example of how the discriminator mapping is specified in Doctrine:
+The following is an example of how the discriminator value is specified in Doctrine:
 ```php
 <?php
 namespace MyProject\Model;